Side by side for the Gospel

 In a case where a member is moving to Perth from further-afield, the situation can happily be discussed.

-Once you have signed it, please return it to the black box at the Info Point on Sunday, or send an electronic copy to Dave Stephenson, Membership Pastor.
+Once you have signed it (or completed the identical online version), please return it to the slot at the Info Point on Sunday, or send an electronic copy to Dave Stephenson, Membership Pastor.